 There are several reasons why Hawaiians usually have long hair.
 One of them is that traditionally Hula Dancers were not allowed to cut their hair.
 Older Hawaiian beliefs said there was power to a person’s hair, and it’s possible that long hair was once related to having a powerful position in society.

-You can incorporate Hawaiian elements into your hairstyle if you have short hair.
+Yes, you can incorporate Hawaiian elements into your hairstyle if you have short hair.
 While your hair won’t meet the traditional requirements, your hair will still look very nice and put together.
-You can add waves and texture to your hair and weave braids or traditional flowers into your hair as long as your hair is at least chin-length.

 What’s the flower that Hawaiians wear in their hair?